-9. Stage 3: Panel hearings
+Stage 3 - Panel Hearing

-Complaints rarely reach the appeal stage, but it is important that our governing body is prepared to deal with them.
+Complaints rarely reach the appeal stage, but it is important that our Trust Board is prepared to deal with them.

 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3.
-At Northampton School for Boys an individual complaint will not be considered by the full governing body.
-The governing body will instead establish a complaint panel (the 'Panel') to deal with the complaint.
-The Panel will consist of two members of the Trust Board taken from a nominated pool and a person who is independent of the management and running of the school.
+At Northampton School for Boys Trust an individual complaint will not be considered by the full Trust Board.
+The Trust Board will instead establish a complaint panel (the 'Panel') to deal with the complaint.
+The Panel will consist of two Trustees taken from a nominated pool and a person who is independent of the management and running of the school.
+All Trustees will not be directly involved in the matters detailed in the complaint.